demisto/content-docs/content-repo/extra-docs/articles/deprecation-process-and-hidden-packs.md

 <img src="../../../docs/doc_imgs/scripts/deprecated-script-2.png" width="400" align="middle"></img>

-## Deprecating script process
+## Deprecating playbook process

 Deprecating playbook is a very simple process.
 1) define in the playbook yml file the following key: ```deprecated: true```.
-2) Add to the playbook yml comment the sentence: Deprecated. <reason why it is deprecated> or <use other script instead> or <No available replacment>
+2) Add to the playbook yml comment the sentence: Deprecated. "reason why it is deprecated" or "use other playbook instead" or "No available replacement"

 here are two examples: